Ethics In Practice – The Challenge for Accountants

 Drawing on personal experiences of how organisations develop their core values, Paul Davis examines how accountancy firms can embed ethical decision-making.

 Moral decisions are rarely black and white.
 Yes, we have laws and regulations and codes of conduct, but these are continually changing.
 You can think of any number of practices that were entirely acceptable at one time, but which are not acceptable any longer.
 Similarly, what is right for one person is often wrong for another.
 So what do you do when confronted by a dilemma?
-How do you act?
+When it comes to ethics, how do you act?

 The fact is that accountants are frequently faced with serious ethical questions.
 One of my accounting clients was recently asked by their client to understate the company’s stockholding on its balance sheet by a significant amount in order to reduce its profit and therefore its tax liability.
 Another was asked to reverse their decision to have qualified accounts.
 Several times, I’ve had situations where accounting professionals were asked to massage the figures to allow the company to secure better credit terms from suppliers.